Lobby groups and transparency

 Intergroups are unofficial groupings formed by individual members for the purpose of holding informal exchanges of views on specific issues and of promoting contacts between Members and civil society.

-Lobby groups who are registered in the transparency register may participate in activities organised by intergroups or other unofficial groupings on Parliament’s premises by offering support to them, or by co-hosting their events.
+Only lobby groups who are registered in the Transparency Register may participate in activities organised by intergroups or other unofficial groupings on Parliament’s premises by offering support to them, or by co-hosting their events.

 An annual declaration of any support received, whether in cash or in kind (e.g. secretarial assistance),has to be made by the chairs of intergroups and be updated every year.
 All these declarations and the list of members of each intergroup can be accessed at the link below (see “More information”).

 Other unofficial groupings are also required to declare, by the end of the following month, any support, whether in cash or in kind, which members have not declared individually in accordance with their obligations under the Code of Conduct for Members.

 More information: Rules of procedure: Rule 35 - Intergroups.

 Parliament staff members, as indeed all EU civil servants, are required to preserve their professional and personal independence.